frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 The bottom-right corner, $dp[2][2]$, holds our answer: $6$ unique paths.

 Bear with me, dear reader, as I temporarily diverge from our exploration of dynamic programming.
-Before delving deeper, it's essential to examine how we might solve this problem using a brute force approach.
+Before delving deeper, it's essential to examine how we might solve this problem using a Brute-Force approach.

-### Using Brute Force
+### Using Brute-Force

-To tackle the unique paths problem with a brute force approach, we can use an iterative solution and a stack in C++20.
+To tackle the unique paths problem with a Brute-Force approach, we can use an iterative solution and a stack in C++20.
 The stack will keep track of our current position in the matrix and the number of paths that led us there.
 Here's a breakdown of how it works:

 1. We'll define a structure called `Position` to store the current coordinates $(i, j)$ and the count of paths leading to that position.